Teaching

 • Courses Taught: University of Illinois Urbana-Champaign

 Instructor of Record.
-Focuses on free verse and form in a workshop setting where students work to develop their own personal style.
-Blackboard and technology elements..
+Focused on free verse and form in a workshop setting where students work to develop their personal style.
+Blackboard and technology elements.
 Designed course to include a range of voices from Rickey Laurentiis to Ada Limón to Mary Ruefle.
-Enrollment: 12

 CW202: “Advanced Topics in Creative Writing,” (In person: Fall 2018, one section) Enrollment: 12

 Instructor of Record.
-Focuses on an introduction to screenwriting.
+Focused on an introduction to screenwriting.
 Blackboard and technology elements.
 Films studied included Get Out by Jordan Peele and The Lobster by Yorgos Lanthimos.

 • Independent Workshops